Today’s Los Angeles neighborhood blog is about Granada Hills.

 In 1916, oil was discovered in the area then simply known as “Granada,” near the northern end of Zelzah Avenue.
 The area was primarily used for dairy farms and produce.
 In the early part of the 20th Century; apricots, beans, grapefruits, lemons, oranges, and walnuts were the main crops.
 In 1927, Granada was officially founded.
 The “Hills” was added around 1942.

 Granada Hills became something a hot spot for modernist architecture during the middle of the century.
 The Balboa Highlands tract was designed for developer Joseph Eichler.
-Many of the homes in the area have been featured in movies, TV shows, and commercials.
+Many of the homes in the area have been featured in movies, television shows, and commercials.

 GRANADA HILLS IN MOVIES AND TELEVISION

 Knots Landing was actually Crystalaire Place in the Knollwood Country Club Estates.

-In the 5th Episode of 24, Jack Bauer rescues a man from a crashed helicopter… in Granada Hills.
+In the fifth Episode of 24, Jack Bauer rescues a man from a crashed helicopter… in Granada Hills.

 Many scenes from Fast Times at Ridgemont High and My Tutor were filmed in Granada Hills along Chatsworth Street.
 Both films deal with High School.